 A crucial point is that corporate social media reduces the field of possibility for organizing.
 Since it's about as private as organizing in the lobby of a police station and at this point almost everyone knows it, there are stark limits to what can safely be discussed there.
-Which means if we are dependant on Facebook as our primary organizing space, the limits of what can be thought or planned are taken on as our own.
-This kind of preventive disarmament is a real position of weakness.
+Which means if we are dependant on Facebook as our primary organizing space, the limits of what can be thought or planned are taken on as -they need to be mindful to avoid having their own personal information become public and targets of violence in the street.
+There are also private security companies that are increasingly hired to defend private interests in ways that the police can't or won't, which has come up repeatedly around indigenous-led land defense struggles in recent years.